 This course is a continuation of Conversational Spanish, with more emphasis on two of the basic skills necessary for the mastery of a foreign language: listening and speaking.
 Special attention is given to pronunciation and conversational patterns.
 Contemporary themes are emphasized along with intense oral drills and practical vocabulary.
-Focus will be given to Spanish dialect from the Caribbean.
-Central and South America.
+Focus will be given to Spanish dialect from the Caribbean, Central and South America.

-Prerequisite: SPA 100
+Prerequisite(s): SPA 100

-SPA 201(C) Intermediate Spanish I 3 credits
+SPA 201(C) - INTERMEDIATE SPANISH I

-Starting with a solid review of first year contents, this course introduces more advanced vocabulary and complex grammatical structures.
+MassTransfer Block Code: Humanities/Fine and Performing Arts Starting with a solid review of first year contents, this course introduces more advanced vocabulary and complex grammatical structures.
 It is designed for students who have had three or four years of high school Spanish or who have completed the first year of college Spanish.
-Grammatical content includes reinforcement of present and past tenses, double object pronouns, formal and informal commands, the present subjunctive with verbs of will and influence, emotion and doubt, and the perfect tenses (e.g. he hablado=I have spoken).
+Grammatical content includes reinforcement of present and past tenses, double object pronouns, formal and informal commands, the present subjunctive with verbs of will and influence, emotion and doubt, and the perfect tenses (e.g. he hablado = I have spoken).
 Communicative goals include telling a basic story in the past, expressing beliefs and opinions about issues, giving and receiving directions and giving advice to others.

-SPA 202(C) Intermediate Spanish II 3 credits
+SPA 202(C) - INTERMEDIATE SPANISH II

-This course builds on the knowledge and skills developed in Intermediate Spanish 1.
+MassTransfer Block Code: Humanities/Fine and Performing Arts This course builds on the knowledge and skills developed in Intermediate Spanish 1.
 It is designed for students who have completed four or five years high school Spanish or who have completed one semester of intermediate college level Spanish.
 This course reinforces content covered in the first three semesters and introduces students to advanced grammar and vocabulary.
 Grammatical content includes present subjunctive in adverbial clauses, the present perfect subjunctive, the future tense, the past subjunctive, the conditional tense, the conditional perfect, Si clauses and a summary of the uses of the subjunctive.
 Communicative goals include talking about future plans, talking about work, expressing agreement and disagreement, expressing wishes and emotions in the past, talking about what you would do and discussing current events and issues.

-SPA 203(C) Spanish for Native Speakers
+SPA 203(C) - SPANISH FOR NATIVE SPEAKERS

-This course is designed to strengthen students' ability in speaking, reading, writing, and listening in Spanish and to increase knowledge of Spanish cultures in and outside the U.S. The course offers Spanish speaking students an opportunity to study Spanish formally in an academic setting in the same way native English speaking students study English in a college setting.
+MassTransfer Block Code: Humanities/Fine and Performing Arts This course is designed to strengthen students' ability in speaking, reading, writing, and listening in Spanish and to increase knowledge of Spanish cultures in and outside the U.S. The course offers Spanish speaking students an opportunity to study Spanish formally in an academic setting in the same way native English speaking students study English in a college setting.
 The course allows students to develop or augment academic language skills and formal writing in Spanish in order to enhance career opportunities.
 Through the reading of authentic texts of varying genres and formats from the Spanish speaking world, students will enrich their vocabulary and improve their spelling and syntax as well as increase awareness of their cultural heritage.
 This course is open to native, heritage and other advanced students of Spanish.

-Prerequisite: Fluency in spoken Spanish
+Prerequisite(s): Fluency in spoken Spanish

-SPA 204(C) Spanish for Native Speakers II
+SPA 204(C) - SPANISH FOR NATIVE SPEAKERS II

-Prepares native Spanish speakers for composition through the study of formal written Spanish.
+MassTransfer Block Code: Humanities/Fine and Performing Arts Prepares native Spanish speakers for composition through the study of formal written Spanish.
 Emphasis will be placed on efficient and contemporary Spanish usage.
 The course will be taught in Spanish, although comparisons between English and Spanish will be encouraged in order to take full advantage of students' bilingual background.

-Prerequisite: SPA 203
+Prerequisite(s): SPA 203

-SPA 205(C) Advanced Spanish Conversation
+SPA 205(C) - ADVANCED SPANISH CONVERSATION